operations-project/operations/src/modules/site/README.md

 # Site Entity Module

-The **Site.Module** provides a new way to view and store data about your Drupal site.
+The **Site.Module** provides an entity to represent any website.

+Site Module can view, store, and send data about your Drupal site.
 When enabled, a *Site Entity* is created that includes data on Drupal & PHP versions, Git information, and more.

 The *Site Entity* has a "Site State" property indicating the overall health of your site using the core "Status report", [Site Audit module](https://www.drupal.org/project/site_audit) reports, or write your own SiteState plugin.
 The "Reason" property stores text describing why the site is in a certain state.

+The HTTP status code for the site affects state, making Site module a lightweight monitoring solution.

 The *Site Entity* is revisionable, providing a detailed history of the state of your site, including changes to configuration with a log of who changed what, where.